 Where a supplier is unable to obtain a satisfactory resolution on payment issues they can:

-All supplier complaints/escalations regarding payment issues should be recorded by the organisation and reported in their Annual Procurement Report.
+The number of supplier complaints/escalations regarding payment issues should be recorded by the organisation and reported in their Annual Procurement Report.

 The Procurement Reform (Scotland) 2014 Act requires public bodies, which have an estimated total value of regulated procurement spend of £5 million or more (excl.
 VAT) in a financial year, to publish a Procurement Strategy.

-This Procurement Strategy will set out how they will ensure prompt payment of the main contractors and sub-contractors in the supply chain.
+This Procurement Strategy must set out how they will ensure prompt payment of the main contractors and sub-contractors in the supply chain.
 Your Annual Procurement Report should include statements on how this has been achieved.

 The Procurement Strategy template includes prompt payment requirements within the Spend/Finance section.